outstandingly64/places-app/README.md

 - [Firebase](https://firebase.google.com/) - A platform for developing web and mobile applications
 - [Render](https://render.com/) - A platform for deploying and scaling web applications
 - [AWS S3](https://aws.amazon.com/s3/) - A simple storage service that offers industry-leading scalability, data availability, security, and performance
+- [OpenLayers](https://openlayers.org/) - A JavaScript library for displaying map data in web browsers
+- [LocationIQ](https://locationiq.com/) - A geolocation API for forward and reverse geocoding